Life as a high school student can be exceptionally busy.

 3. Limit your internet.

 Have you ever tried to write a paper, but found yourself on Facebook instead?
 The 24/7 availability of the internet can interrupt sleeping patterns, homework, and so many more activities essential for your overall success.
-Try using one of the distraction-blocking apps we discussed here to stay focused.
 Our CEO, Jay, is an avid Evernote user!

 4. Be honest.

 Your teachers know that you’re busy, but they’re not necessarily aware when your busiest weeks are.
 If you’re totally overwhelmed with other classwork, your home life, or other important activities, talk to them.
 Teachers prefer a mature and honest student that produces quality work to a silent and stressed student who doesn’t reach their full potential.
 They may be able to help you find ways to manage your time better, and, at the very least, will appreciate your honesty.
 Don’t expect this to be a free pass—some teachers don’t care —but it’s something that could help.

 A bit of planning can go a long way to help you keep things together.
 Wondering how you can make time management a reality for yourself?
 Browse the academic coaching section of our blog for more insight.